c0y01202/Regex-made-easy/validating_an_email.md

 >The `g` flag searches for all matches in a string or line of e-mails.
 When validating an e-mail `g` is for a global search, meaning it will match all occurences.

 ### Grouping and Capturing
+>Grouping enables a programer to capture a list of words as a whole word.
+For exmaple `\b(Chirp|Cuddle|Bark)\b` groups all three words together.
+It is useful to apply grouping when one needs to capture a string of words instead of programming the expression to capture just one word.
+Parentheses are needed for grouping as shown in the example above.
+>Capturing

 ### Bracket Expressions